Adisia2/react-hooks-react-router-code-along/README.md

    has one prop in our example: `path`.

 Let's try it.
 Copy the above code into `src/index.js` and run `npm start` to boot up the application.
-Once it is running, point your URL to `http://localhost:3000/`.
+Once it is running, point your URL to<App />, document.getElementById("root"));
+`http://localhost:3000/`.
 What you'll notice is that when you type in the URL it will render `Home!`.